The medical industry is constantly evolving. If you are a medical professional, be sure to keep an eye on these three current medical trends.

-Following the recent settlement of the legal challenge to the Affordable Care Act (ACA) in the US, now there are going to be some major changes in the healthcare.
-Many institutions are now looking for ways they can be able to improve within the healthcare landscape and they want to reach the new level of accuracy, proficiency, and patient care/safety.
+Following the recent settlement of the legal challenge to the Affordable Care Act (ACA) in the US, there are going to be some major changes in the healthcare industry.
+Many institutions are now looking for ways they can be able to improve within the healthcare landscape and they want to reach a new level of accuracy, proficiency, and patient care/safety.
 The combination of the marketplace as well as regulatory forces like the consolidation trends, hospital productivity, fluctuating federal reimbursement policies and ever-changing ownership patterns, form an important necessity of identifying other ways of producing quality and reducing costs.
-Today’s healthcare has many uncertainties and this has made it hard for anyone to predict what its future holds.
+Today’s healthcare landscape has many uncertainties and this has made it hard for anyone to predict what its future holds.
 However, pharmacy is an aspect that will play a major role in shaping the changing healthcare landscape.
 Some of the things you should watch for in the changing healthcare sector include:

 2.)
 The total quality of care will improve: The best thing about high healthcare technology is that it will improve the quality of care because doctors will have more available time.
 The ease and efficiency of telehealth services will make the level of healthcare to go up.
 There are several people who have used telemedicine services and most of them have said that the quality of care is higher than or similar to the in-person visit.

 3.)
-It will reduce costs: Advancement in technology in the healthcare landscape will help lower the overall cost on the entire industry.
+It will reduce costs: Advancement in technology in the healthcare landscape will help lower the overall cost of the entire industry.
 Because technology makes services be easily available, more patients will be treated in a well-organized and efficient manner that will eventually reduce the costs.
 According to research, if US corporations use telemedicine then it could possibly supply more than 5.5 billion a year in healthcare savings.

-In future, it is expected that there will be the use of robotics in surgery as this will highly reduce complications.
+In the future, it is expected that there will be the use of robotics in surgery as this will highly reduce complications.
 The accuracy and efficiency of technology in the healthcare landscape will help in simplifying and reducing a lot of problems.

 There will be more care coordinators who will be trained to help patients in self-management to prescribed treatments.
 Physicians or nurses will be working under close supervision and tablets will be used as a form of communication between them and their supervisors during patient encounters.
-The assistants can be trained in 4-6 weeks to work with patients who have been diagnosed with a specific disease in EDs, hospitals, home visits or even over the phone.
+The assistants can be trained in 4-6 weeks to work with patients who have been diagnosed with a specific disease in EDs, hospitals, home visits, or even over the phone.
 Today, patients usually visit the hospital every 3-5 months if they have a serious disease and see a doctor for about 20 minutes.
-In the future, we expect clinical aides to work with such patients and this eliminates the need to see a doctor after every 5 months.
+In the future, we expect clinical aides to work with such patients and this eliminates the need to see a doctor every 5 months.
 This is expected to happen in the future but some institutions have already started practicing it and they have found it is effective and convenient.